croct-tech/coding-standard-js/docs/rules/min-chained-call-depth.md

 ### `maxLineLength`

-Specifies the maximum line length before allowing breaking chained calls, default is 100.
+Specifies the maximum line length so that the rule allows breaking into multiple lines cases that otherwise would not be permitted to avoid exceeding the line length limit.

 #### ❌ Incorrect